SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

    - name: (String) channel name on Twitch
 6. `subscriptionMonths`: (int) months the user who is chatting has been subscribed to the channel for
 7. `subscriptionTier`: (int) tier level of the user who is chatting has subscribed to (tier1, 2, 3)
+2. `message`: (String) message content that the user sent to the chat

 #